2.7. Vacuity

 Vacuous rule

 The following rule is vacuous.
-It will be verified when running without rule_sanity.
+It will be verified when running the conf with "rule_sanity": "none".

 rule subtleVacuousRule(address user, uint256 amount) {